Sep9

 Calls for following Jesus, not only when life is running smoothly, but also when things are tough and not going our way.

 Teaches how Christianity is not a belief system.
 It’s not a religion.
 It’s not a set of rules or a moral code.
-It’s about a person, Jesus and following HIm.
+It’s about a person, Jesus and following Him.

 The three different things Jesus asks for; 1) To come after.
 2) To Deny.
 3) To take up.
 Are all commands in the present tense.
 Meaning as disciples of Jesus were supposed to be doing this on a continuous and daily bases.
 In living for Jesus there’s no days off.
 The call also suggests a “once for all” action in taking up our cross and never laying it down until we reach the place of our death and call home.